gsoft-inc/wl-squide/docs/guides/overriding-a-react-context.md

 # Overriding a React context

 In a federated application using [Module Federation](https://webpack.js.org/concepts/module-federation/), it's typical to configure various global [React contexts](https://legacy.reactjs.org/docs/context.html) at the root of the host application.
-These contexts will usually be consumed by the remote modules.
+These contexts are usually consumed down the line by the layouts and pages of the remote modules.

 Let's take a simple example using a `BackgroundColorContext`: